yashmanne/Benning_Simple/README.md

 ```

 ## Scripts
-Scripts can be downloaded from this repository in the scripts folder.
+Scripts can be found in the scripts folder of this repository.
 Here are the main scripts to run in the following order.

 1. `runFastqc_slurm_EMS.sb` (optional)
 2. `getReferences_Arabidopsis.sb`